ibm-cloud-docs/codeengine/troubleshoot-subscriptions.md

 The destination app does not exist.

 {: tsResolve}
-Look at the ping source to see whether there are any error messages by using the [`ibmcloud ce sub ping get --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-get).
+Look at the ping source to see whether any error messages returned by using the [`ibmcloud ce sub ping get --name SUB_NAME`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-get).
 If the error message shows `NotFound : Sink not found`, then your destination app is not available.
-Use [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to veriy that your destination app exists.
+Use [`ibmcloud ce app list`](/docs/codeengine?topic=codeengine-cli#cli-application-list) to verify that your destination app exists.
 If the app doesn't exist, create the application with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 If these solutions do not solve your issue, try one of the resources in [getting support](/docs/codeengine?topic=codeengine-get-support).